Big stock position puts Chesapeake employees at risk

 On average, employers match worker contributions up to 3 to 4 percent of their salary, almost always with cash, according to plan consultants.
 Some companies offer slightly more.

-Only 12 percent of companies provide a company stock match, down from 45 percent in 2001, according to benefits consultancy Aon Hewitt.
+Only 12 percent of companies provide a company stock match, down from 45 percent in 2001, according to benefits consultancy Aon Hewitt (AON.N).
 And only 1.2 percent of plans that give a match in company stock do not allow employees to sell that stock immediately.

 Three former employees interviewed by Reuters said they still held Chesapeake shares and were holding onto their stock with the hope that it would rebound.